EddieEldridge/GoLangAutomata/README.md

 go run main.go
 ```

-## Design
-The program will be developed using the Go programming language, Visual Studio Code and Git.

 ## Information
 For more information on concepts discussed and used in this program, please refer to the [Wiki](https://github.com/EddieEldridge/GoLangAutomaton/wiki) and resources below.